clinical-meteor/cookbook/readme.md

 ========================================
 ###[Example Apps](https://github.com/awatson1978/meteor-cookbook/tree/master/examples)
 The recipes in the Cookbook are great, but often times it's just best to go look at actual applications to see how everything fits together.
-Here you'll find nearly two dozen applets (and more in the works!) to help you get started building your own apps!
+Here you'll find nearly two dozen applets (and more in the works!) to help you get started building your own apps.